Diizzayy/fuxt/README.md

 - [ ] What about loading directives globally?
 - [ ] What about GeoIP detection?
-    - Convert our custom plugin script?
+    - Convert our custom plugin? https://github.com/funkhaus/fuxt/blob/master/plugins/ip-geolocate.js